File 329 · Open (folklore)

 The cause of John Bell's death

 The “poisoning” is unverifiable.
-Claimed The claim that a mysterious vial killed John Bell rests entirely on the later legend; his actual cause of death is not independently documented [1][2].
+Claimed John Bell did die (around December 1820), but the claim that a mysterious vial of liquid supplied by the spirit killed him rests entirely on the later legend; a documented illness or ordinary poisoning is at least as likely, and his true cause of death is not independently recorded [1][2].

 Primary material.